Alwaz/DataGrid/README.md

 # React DataGrid

-The `DataGrid` component is a configurable and responsive data grid widget for displaying tabular data with optional suport to chart integration.
+The `DataGrid` component is a configurable and responsive data grid widget for displaying tabular data with optional support for chart integration.

 ## Usage